wayne-wu/webgpu-crowd-simulation/README.md

 ![](img/obstacles.gif)        |![](img/bottleneck.gif)

 ### Parameters Tuning
-The author has kindly provided the parameters used in the paper.
-Using it as a starting point has given us a reasonable result.
+The author has kindly provided the parameter values used in the paper.
+Using them as a starting point has given us a reasonable result with very minor tweaks.
+The full list of parameter values used in our implementation can be found in [header.compute.wgsl](https://github.com/wayne-wu/webgpu-crowd-simulation/blob/main/src/shaders/header.compute.wgsl).

-## Rendering
+# Rendering
-### Model Loading
+## Model Loading
 We support several different models in order to produce a visually compelling scene, which you can select via the "models" dropdown in the gui.
 We used the `GLTFLoader` from [threejs](https://threejs.org/docs/#examples/en/loaders/GLTFLoader) to parse our gltf files, and we use the resulting `gltf` object to create the array buffer that we use in the WebGPU rendering pipeline.
 Each of the models affects the FPS proportionally to model complexity, with the duck model taking the least time, and the xbot taking the most (TODO: chart showing FPS impact of each model).
 We were able to borrow the gltf models from the following sources:
 - 'Duck' from [threejs](https://github.com/mrdoob/three.js/tree/dev/examples/models/gltf)
 - 'Cesium Man' from [Cesium](https://github.com/CesiumGS/cesium)